Texas Instruments Incorporated [TXN] stock Upgrade by KeyBanc Capital Markets analyst, price target now $225

 Texas Instruments Incorporated (TI) (Nasdaq: TXN) Chairman, President and Chief Executive Officer Rich Templeton will speak at the Bernstein 37th Annual Strategic Decisions Conference on Wednesday, June 2, at 10 a.m.
 Eastern time.
 Templeton will field questions from analysts and investors, as well as discuss TI’s business outlook and its strategy to address key markets for its analog and embedded processing technologies and how these capabilities position the company for growth.

-The stocks have a year to date performance of 12.90 percent and weekly performance of 3.53 percent.
-The stock has been moved at 19.16 percent over the last six months.
-The stock has performed -1.91 percent around the most recent 30 days and changed 3.90 percent over the most recent 3-months.
+The results of the trading session contributed to over 4086372 shares changing hands.
+Over the past one week, the price volatility of Texas Instruments Incorporated stands at 1.55% while the volatility over the past one month is 2.19%.

-If compared to the average trading volume of 4.89M shares, TXN reached to a volume of 5384975 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for TXN stock reached $174.23 billion, with 922.00 million shares outstanding and 921.28 million shares in the current float.
+Compared to the average trading volume of 4.82M shares, TXN reached a trading volume of 4086372 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 KeyBanc Capital Markets have made an estimate for Texas Instruments Incorporated shares, keeping their opinion on the stock as Overweight, with their previous recommendation back on March 30, 2021.
 The new note on the price target was released on March 23, 2021, representing the official price target for Texas Instruments Incorporated stock.
 Previously, the target price had yet another raise to $220, while Raymond James analysts kept a Outperform rating on TXN stock.